The most updated information about the Lares Trek to Machu Picchu

 Is it difficult to do the Lares Trek?

 The Lares Trek has medium difficulty.
 Compared to the Inca Trail or the Salkantay Trek, this route is less arduous.
-The only difficulty is altitude sickness, due to the trails being at high altitude.
+The only difficulty or worry is altitude sickness, due to the trails being at high altitude.

 When is the best time to do the Lares Trek?